ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 Note how we set up the `multer` upload, which truncates some code we ignore for now.
 We require modules `ibm-cos-sdk`, `multer`, and `multer-s3`.
 The code shows how to configure an S3 object that points to an {{site.data.keyword.cos_short}} server endpoint.
 We are statically setting values such as the endpoint address, region, and bucket for simplicity, but they might easily be referenced from an environment variable or JSON configuration file.

 We define `upload` in the `imageUploadRouter` by creating a new `multer` instance with `storage` as its only property.
 This property tells the `multer` where to send the file from our `multipart/form-data`.
 Since the {{site.data.keyword.cloud_notm}} Platform uses an implementation of the S3 API, we set storage to be an `s3-multer` object.
 This `s3-multer` object contains an `s3` property that is assigned to our `s3` object.
 There is also a `bucket` property that is assigned to the `myBucket` variable, which in turn is assigned a value of `web-images`.
 The `s3-multer` object now has all the data necessary to upload files to our {{site.data.keyword.cos_short}} bucket when it receives data from the upload form.
 The name (or key) of the uploaded object is the original file name.

-Use a time stamp as part of the file name for maintaining file name uniqueness.
+Use a time stamp as part of the file name to maintain file name uniqueness.
 {:tip}

 ```javascript